Snowflake-Labs/sfguide-financial-advisor-for-asset-management/README.md

 ***

-### **4. Creating the Cortex Agent**
+### **5. Creating the Cortex Agent**

-With your data loaded and search services configured, you can now create the agent in the Snowflake UI and connect it to your semantic models and search services.
+With your data loaded, semantic model uploaded, and search services configured, you can now create the agent in the Snowflake UI and connect it to your semantic models and search services.

-1. **Navigate to the Snowflake Intelligence UI:**
+1. **Create the Agent:**

    * In Snowsight, go to **AI & ML**.
    * Select **Agents**.